 Buy Before You Go

 When it gets dark at Disney, carts full of glowing toys for sale come out.
 Kids can’t resist them!
 To battle against this temptation, stock up on glow sticks before you go.
 Each day, throw some in your park bag.
 When you see the glowing carts, pull them out and give them to your kids.
 It’s an instant fix to the problem!
 You can get glow sticks at Michaels, Target, and other stores for crazy cheap, especially around Halloween.
 I usually take a few dozen on our trips.
 At 12 for a dollar, if my son wants to wear 5 at a time, it’s no big deal!

 Consider stocking up on other common souvenirs before you go too.
 You can find all sorts of Disney themed toys for pretty cheap at Michaels, Party City, Target, and other places.
 Many times, you can find Disney toys at your local dollar store too.
 Just keep them a secret until your kids start asking for something while on the trip.
 Then present them with the surprises.
 They will never know that you bought them at home!

 A cool, and free, souvenir is character autographs.
 Most characters that meet guests will sign an autograph if asked.
 Don’t buy the autograph books at Disney World, though!
 They are crazy expensive!
 Instead, either make your own or buy a generic journal before your trip.
-Another cheap option for autographs is to get a spiral bound book of index cards from an office supply store, like this one from Staples.
+Another cheap option for autographs is to get a spiral bound book of index cards from an office supply store.
 Then, when you get back home, you can take the autograph pages out and put them into a scrapbook with the photo of that character.